 Disney Cruise 2023 Itineraries

-In 2023, Disney Cruise Line is offering itineraries that include Alaska, Bahamas, Bermuda, Canada, Caribbean, Europe, Mexico, Pacific Coast and Transatlantic region cruises.
+In 2023, Disney Cruise Line is offering itineraries that include Alaska, Bahamas, Bermuda, Canada, Caribbean, Europe, Hawaii, Mexico, New Zealand and Australia, Pacific Coast, South Pacific and Transatlantic region cruises.
 Each of these regions has different ports of call.
 While beachy Caribbean itineraries remain the most popular, cruises elsewhere also have a lot to offer.
 Adding a fifth ship expands the horizon of possibilities.
 Of course, Disney’s private island Castaway Cay is in the Bahamas so if you want that to be part of the fun, the Caribbean is the way to go.
+The New Zealand, Australia and South Pacific regions are Disney Cruise 2023 additions.
+The South Pacific itinerary includes Fiji and American Samoa among other dreamy settings.

 Civitavecchia (Rome), Italy